 earthworks with four strong corner bastions in the sixteenth and

 seventeenth centuries.
-During the Livonian Wars (1559-1583), the castle was
+During the Livonian Wars (1559-1583), the

-duchy out of Saaremaa.
+Danes created a duchy out of Saaremaa.

-The town that had grown up around the Bishop's Castle was granted the status of an independent city in 1563.
+The town that had grown up around the Bishop's

+castle was granted the status of an independent city in 1563.
 During

 Russian fortifications.
 Full restoration work was carried out in

-1968-1985, and the castle now houses the Saaremaa Museum of History
+1968-1985 and the castle now houses the Saaremaa Museum of History

 and Nature, and also provides a venue for various cultural events.